-Samsung Electronics annually inspects chemical substance emissions.
-We inspect and manage the volume of chemicals emitted into the environment (air, water, and soil) and emissions mixed in wastewater and solid wastes.
+The DS Division annually inspects chemical substance emissions.
+We inspect and closely manage the volume of chemicals emitted into the environment (air, water, and soil), including those contained in wastewater and solid wastes.

-The amount of chemical substances used increased 3.9 times in 2010, as compared to 2001.
-However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a whopping 58% during the same period.
-Chemical substances emitted in the air contain isopropanol, hydrogen chloride, and hydrogen fluoride, but do not contain carcinogens and hazardous substances that have a toxic effect on reproductive health.
+The amount of chemical substances used increased 5.2 times in 2011 compared to 2001.
+However, through continuous investment in air pollution prevention facilities and process improvements, environmental emissions decreased by a staggering 51% during the same period.

 Signatory to Voluntary Agreement

-The Giheung factory signed a voluntary agreement (30/50 Program) for chemical emissions reduction with the Han River Basin Environmental Office on June 25, 2009.
+The Giheung site signed a voluntary agreement (30/50 Program) for chemical emissions reduction with the Han River Basin Environmental Office on June 25, 2009.
 The agreement is a program among businesses, civic groups, and the government to reduce chemical emissions by 30% in 3 years and by 50% in 5 years, respectively.

 Isopropanol (IPA) emissions comprise the largest portion of emissions from the Giheung factory.
-We plan to cut IPA emissions by 30% in 2011, and we plan to increase that amount by 50% by 2013 from the 2007 level by optimizing the efficiency of the emissions treatment system and improving the manufacturing process.
+We have cut IPA emissions by 30% in 2011, and we plan to increase that amount by 50% by 2013 compared to 2007 levels through optimizing the efficiency of the emissions treatment system and improving the manufacturing process.